kalessil/phpinspectionsea/docs/security.md

 > Note: if the composer.lock file ships with your project, adding roave/security-advisories brings 0 deployment risks.

+> Note: the inspection doesn't fire when package type is implicitly defined as library.

 > Best practices: consider adding `composer update` into your CI/CD to get informed about security issues early.

 Security Advisories is a Vulnerability Database from SensioLabs (https://security.sensiolabs.org/database) which can